Doubts about letters claiming Islamist motive for German attack: prosecutors

 Koehler said prosecutors had received a copy of the letter but she could not comment further.

-The Borussia Dortmund players' bus were heading to their stadium for a Champions League match against AS Monaco on Tuesday when three explosions occurred, injuring Spanish defender Marc Bartra.
+The Borussia Dortmund players' bus was heading to their stadium for a Champions League match against AS Monaco on Tuesday when three explosions occurred, injuring Spanish defender Marc Bartra.

 Experts have been expressing scepticism for days about the origins of the letters claiming responsibility.
 Security sources have said investigators are looking at whether left or right-wing extremists may have carried out the attack.